ibm-cloud-docs/databases-for-mongodb/getting-started.md

 # Getting Started Tutorial
 {: #getting-started}

 This tutorial is a short introduction to using an {{site.data.keyword.databases-for-mongodb_full}} deployment.
 MongoDB Compass is a GUI for MongoDB, provided by the developers for MongoDB.
-The Community Edition is the version bundled with MongoDB Community Server, and provides basic tools for viewing your MongoDB databases.
+The Community Edition is the version that is bundled with MongoDB Community Server, and provides basic tools for viewing your MongoDB databases.
 You can download a stand-alone edition from MongoDB and connect it to your {{site.data.keyword.databases-for-mongodb}} deployment.

 ## Before you begin